MetaSICL: Globalizing Auditory LLMs for Underserved Speakers and Languages via Meta Speech In-Context Learning: Methodology

 \subsection{Evaluation Data \& Metrics}

-Both Child's ASR and Audio Understanding/Reasoning tasks are utilized to evaluate the ICL capability under low resource scenarios.
-Non-overlap tasks spanning multilingual ASR and speech translation are further incorporated to validate the generalization of ICL. \paragraph{Child's ASR.} Performance of child ASR is evaluated on two corpora with distinct distributions: My Science Tutor (MyST) \cite{pradhan2024my} and Redmond Sentence Recall (RSR) \cite{ai4exceptionaled_rsr_hf}.
+Our evaluation deliberately targets the conditions where auditory LLMs are weakest: rather than reporting a single aggregate score, we organize it around low-resource tasks and languages and report breakdowns (Appendix~\ref{appendix:AU-AR}) that expose differences a single headline number would hide.
+Child's ASR and Audio Understanding/Reasoning are used to evaluate ICL capability under low-resource scenarios, where the target users (children, and listeners reasoning over culturally diverse audio) are poorly covered by standard adult, English-centric training data.
+Non-overlapping tasks spanning multilingual ASR and speech translation---in languages and translation directions not included in our MetaSICL post-training data---are further incorporated to validate that the adaptation ability generalizes across languages rather than merely improving English recognition. \paragraph{Child's ASR.} Performance of child ASR is evaluated on two corpora with distinct distributions: My Science Tutor (MyST) \citep{pradhan2024my} and Redmond Sentence Recall (RSR) \citep{ai4exceptionaled_rsr_hf}.
 MyST contains conversational speech from Grade 3–5 students, whereas RSR comprises scripted speech from children aged 5–9.
-Following \cite{zheng2025interspeech}, the utterance-level word error rate (WER) is computed, capped at 1, and then averaged across utterances to mitigate the impact of severe hallucinations on the aggregate metric.
+Following \citet{zheng2025interspeech}, the utterance-level word error rate (WER) is computed, capped at 1, and then averaged across utterances to mitigate the impact of severe hallucinations on the aggregate metric.

 \paragraph{Audio Understanding/Reasoning.}

 Performance of general audio understanding and reasoning is evaluated on MMAU and MMAR, which encompass speech, ambient sound, and music comprehension tasks.
 MMAU includes a diverse set of tasks covering 27 skills, with a focus on perception and domain-specific reasoning.
 MMAR comprises 16 subcategory tasks spanning speaker, environment, and content reasoning; audio quality and difference assessment; music and aesthetics; anomaly, spatial, and temporal analysis; and general reasoning.
 For both datasets, accuracy is reported on the public test split using the official evaluation scripts.